Our Instructors

 Youth Program

-Sensei Cristina is active on the tournament circuit, frequently placing and winning in her divisions in local and provincial tournaments.
-She accredits her successes to the BKA Tournament Team, which she has been a part of for six years.
-Sensei Cristina also holds a developmental position on the Shintani Canadian National Team, and feels fortunate to experience karate as a sport on a national level.
+Sensei Cristina is active on the tournament circuit, frequently medalling in her divisions in local and provincial tournaments.
+She accredits her successes to the BKA Tournament Team, which she has been a part of since 2018.
+Sensei Cristina holds a developmental position on the Shintani Canadian National Team, and feels fortunate to experience karate as a sport on the national level; she is honored to be recognized as the 2024 Female Athlete of the Year within the Shintani Wado Kai Karate Federation.

-In her spare time, Cristina enjoys alpine skiing, playing rugby with her older brother, and hiking with her family and dog.
+In her spare time, Cristina enjoys reading, playing piano, and hiking with her family and dog.